oneup03/VRto3D/README.md

 - Several mods/games may override your supersample and other settings
 - DLSS, TAA, and other temporal based settings often create a halo around objects.
 UEVR has a halo fix that lets you use TAA, but others may not
 - Depth and Convergence are saved to your `Steam\config\steamvr.vrsettings` when SteamVR is closed.
 There are only global settings, no per-game ones.
+- User Depth and Convergence Binds
+	- The `num_user_settings` field must match the number of user defined configurations
+	- Each configuration's Field Names should end with an integer, starting from 1
+	- Currently keyboard binds can be setup using Microsoft's Virtual-Key Codes
+	- A Load key and a Store key can be configured to load and save Depth and Convergence settings for a configuration set
+	- All User Depth and Convergence settings will be saved to `Steam\config\steamvr.vrsettings` when SteamVR is closed
+	- If a User Depth and Convergence setting is in `Steam\config\steamvr.vrsettings` then it will override `Steam\steamapps\common\SteamVR\drivers\vrto3d\resources\settings\default.vrsettings`

 ## Building